Memory and knowledge

 # Session 18: recalled and applied successfully

-# → Now in the repo's startup instructions — loaded on later sessionsTip
+# -> Latest TRW protocol lives in the repo's startup instructions - loaded on every later sessionMemory tools

 Five MCP tools manage the full knowledge lifecycle.
 Your AI calls them automatically at the right moments - you see them in the activity log during sessions.